stefano-m/awesome-power_widget/README.md

 is to have no client.
 For example, you could use the [XFCE4 Power Manager](http://goodies.xfce.org/projects/applications/xfce4-power-manager) or the [GNOME one](https://projects.gnome.org/gnome-power-manager/).

+You can set the critical battery percentage at which a warning will be displayed using the `critical_percentage` property (defaults to `5`).

 # Mouse controls

 When the widget is focused: